taganaka/redis-bloomfilter/README.md

 -----------------
 The library contains a set of different drivers.
   * A pure Ruby implementation
-  * A server-side version based on lua available for Redis v > 2.6
+  * A server-side version based on lua available for Redis v. >= 2.6

 How to use
 -----------------